Explainer: As PM Johnson pushes ahead with Brexit, what happens now in parliament?

 FRIDAY: The House of Lords

-The Lords, parliament’s upper chamber, will begin scrutinizing and amending the bill through several stages and rounds of voting.
+The Lords, parliament’s upper chamber, will begin scrutinising and amending the bill through several stages and rounds of voting.

 This part of the process is not subject to strict timetabling and deadlines are usually agreed between the parties.